seqeralabs/tower-cli/USAGE.md

 ### Compute Environments

+Tower uses the concept of Compute Environments to define the execution platform where a pipeline will run, a Compute Environment is composed of credentials, configuration settings, and storage options related to a computing platform.
+They are used to configure and manage computing platforms where workflows are executed.

+Comprehensive details on supported compute environments can be obtained from [Tower Usage docs](https://help.tower.nf/22.1/compute-envs/overview/#introduction).

 #### Adding compute-env to a workspace

 Once the credentials have been added to a workspace, a Compute Environment (e.g AWS Batch) can be created using those credentials with automatic provisioning of cloud computing resources via **Tower Forge**: